 Assumptions form our understanding of the situation, and it impacts our reaction to it.
 For instance, when a staff submits his proposal to the manager late, the manager might think that the staff had forgotten about it.
 Based on this negative conjecture, the manager may be upset when the staff finally submits the proposal.

 Instead of jumping to conclusions, Mr Sim suggests that the manager checks with the staff on the status of the work to see if he or she is facing any difficulties prior to the deadline.

 Mr Sim cites a lack of collaboration as another potential source of conflict.
 During team projects, this could result in duplicated efforts and miscommunication, leading to workplace conflicts and general unhappiness among staff.

 Take the case of a team tasked to design a crisis management manual for instance.
-One of the team members had prior experience with such tasks, but that individual refuses to share useful information as he or she feels that the team leader should do the research independently.
+One of the team members had prior experience with such tasks, but that individual refused to share useful information as he or she felt that the team leader should do the research independently.
 When the rest of the team members found out about it, they were understandably unhappy about it.

 In such cases, Mr Sim noted that open communication is important.
 The team member in question could have been more forthcoming about his experience, without sharing the exact content of his previous work.
 He could also advise his team on the areas to look out for or search for resources instead of withholding information.

 In Asia, Mr Sim notes that most individuals are more reserved so they may choose to avoid an issue entirely or ignore it in the hope that it will slowly be forgotten.
 Research has also shown that Asians tend to remain silent during confrontations as they expect direct confrontations to worsen relationships.

 In some cases, individuals may resort to stonewalling where they refuse to communicate their displeasure.
 Unfortunately, this results in deeper misunderstandings and greater unhappiness towards the colleagues involved.